 CVE-2017–5638 is caused by a header value (Content-type) being evaluated as an Apache OGNL expression, OGNL being a full-fledged language itself.
 Attackers used the flexibility of this expression language to design and inject an expression that would execute any shell script they provided.

 After the breach, the situation exponentially worsened, leading to resignations in management, blame put on employees and overall non-niceness.

 After that, three other remote code execution vulnerabilities, namely CVE-2017–9791, CVE-2017–9805 and CVE-2018–11776 surfaced over the year, the latest announced also being tied to OGNL expressions.

 According to Fortune article published in May 2018, Sonatype, the company that maintains The Central Repository, detected that “As many as 10,801 organizations — including 57% of the Fortune Global 100” was still downloading an old and vulnerable version of Apache Struts.

 Magecart is a substantially nasty hacker group, which consists of smaller, independent groups, every one of them intending to get your credit card information through an online trading platform/website you use, and sell it online.
 And they are very successful at what they do.

 They mainly operate by scripts injected into e-commerce websites directly or through third-party services used by these websites.
-The scripts they inject are small and effective: grabbing sensitive information directly at the frontend, in your browser, and sending it to a server they set up, which is a nice server with SSL certificates and such.
+The scripts they inject are small and effective: grabbing sensitive information directly at the frontend code that is running in your browser, and sending it to a server they set up, which is a very nice server with SSL certificates and such.

 British Airways breach, where 380,000 victims are reported, was an example of their methods, such as the Ticketmaster breach.
 After these, they seemingly decided to attack about a thousand other platforms.
 And as they realized they are unstoppable, they started picking fights on each other, modifying each other’s scripts to give the other group fake credit card numbers.